January 8th 2019

 8. Build in fat

-It may seem counterintuitive to fight fat with fat, but the trick lies in choosing the right fats.
+It may seem counterintuitive to fight fat with fat, but the right fats could help you reap rewards.
 “Healthy fats may also help to slow down the absorption of glucose,” says Henrietta.
 “Good sources include oily fish, nuts and seeds, avocados; and good quality, cold-pressed oils such as olive oil, flaxseed oil and hemp oil (always use flaxseed or hemp oil on cold or warm foods, never for cooking with; and ideally use olive oil only at low temperatures).”

 9. Try intermittent fasting